alexKleider/phInfo/README.md

     9. About raspi-config
         Nothing important here.

-After `raspi-config` completes, the `Pi` should be rebooted.
+After `raspi-config` completes, rather than rebooting the `Pi` as suggested, shut it down with the following command.
-After a few minutes to give it time to come back up again, log back on as user `pi` but this time you'll have to use your newly set password (`pi::root`.)
-Then do an update, upgrade, and a dist-upgrade.
-These commands take a long time!
-When done, the `Pi` should be shut down.

-        sudo apt-get --fix-missing update
-        sudo apt -y --fix-missing upgrade
-        sudo apt -y --fix-missing dist-upgrade
         sudo shutdown -h now

-Now you can disconnect the `Pi` from it's key board and monitor.
+It can now be disconnected from the key board and monitor.
+It is ready to be run 'headless.'

 ### Preparation of the Staging Machine